HIPAA Privacy Notice

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-The Tazewell County Health Department (TCHD) works with Dr. William G. Edwards, Dr. Norman Nathan and Dr. Diane Krall in providing services to you.
-Dr. Edwards is TCHD’s Medical Advisor, Dr. Nathan is TCHD’s Tuberculosis Program doctor and Dr. Krall is TCHD’s Sexually Transmitted Disease Program doctor.
-Dr. Edwards, Dr. Nathan and Dr. Krall are not part of TCHD’s workforce.
+The Tazewell County Health Department (TCHD) works with Dr. Christina Nulty, Dr. Norman Nathan and Dr. Diane Krall in providing services to you.
+Dr. Nulty is TCHD’s Medical Advisor, Dr. Nathan is TCHD’s Tuberculosis Program doctor and Dr. Krall is TCHD’s Sexually Transmitted Disease Program doctor.
+Dr. Nulty, Dr. Nathan and Dr. Krall are not part of TCHD’s workforce.
 The health department and its employees and associates will follow this Joint Notice of Privacy Practices in providing services to you.

 TCHD creates a medical record of your health information in order to treat you, receive payment for services delivered, and to comply with certain policies and laws.
 The uses and disclosures described in this Notice apply to TCHD, including the doctors who are part of this Joint Notice of Privacy Practices while they are delivering services on behalf of the health department.
 This Joint Notice does not apply to these doctors when they deliver services on their own behalf.